| |

 World Rankings.
 He came to Lyon ranked 4th in the world and left

+as top of the class.
 The course, designed by Gerard Delporte, was a perfect test.

 As pointed out by Markus - "the difficulty was well